UK Buy vs Rent Calculator

 Non-Financial Factors

-- Customisation: Owners can renovate, extend, and personalise.
-Renters are limited by tenancy agreements.
+- Customisation: Owners can renovate, extend, and decorate.
+Renters are limited by the tenancy agreement and need landlord consent for almost any change.

-- Flexibility: Renters can relocate in 1-2 months.
-Selling a house takes 3-6 months minimum.
+- Flexibility: Renters can usually relocate within 1-2 months.
+Selling a house takes 3-6 months minimum from listing to completion.

 - Forced savings: Mortgage payments build equity automatically.
-Renters need discipline to invest the difference consistently.
+Renters need discipline to invest the difference every month, which the calculator assumes but real life often doesn't deliver.

 All calculations run in your browser.
 No financial data is sent anywhere.